ashleymays/ashleymays/README.md

 * :video_game: Right now I’m doing a bunch of Leetcode problems and applying for jobs
 * :triangular_ruler: I like using math and computer science to solve real-world problems
-* :seedling: My goals are to finish my game and make projects with Boost and Qt
+* :seedling: My goal right now are to learn more advanced data structures
-* :musical_keyboard: I play piano and watch sitcoms when I’m not programming (which is never, of course)
+* :musical_keyboard: I play piano and watch sitcoms when I’m not programming (which is never, of course ;)

 <br />